justin-napolitano/weather-servb/README.md

-# weather-servb
+# weather-service

-`weather-servb` is a Python-based FastAPI service designed to fetch daily weather forecasts from Open-Meteo and deliver notifications through an internal gateway.
-It supports scheduled posts, direct query endpoints, and configurable location and timezone settings.
+`weather-service` is a Python-based FastAPI microservice designed to provide daily weather forecasts and send notifications through an internal gateway.
+It supports scheduled updates, direct query endpoints, and flexible location and timezone configurations.

 ## Features

-- Scheduled daily weather notifications using cron syntax (default at 7:00 AM local time)
+- Scheduled daily weather notifications using cron syntax (default schedule: 7:00 AM local time)
 - REST API endpoints:
   - `GET /health` for service status and configuration
-  - `GET /today?city=City&state=State` for current forecast data
+  - `GET /today?city=City&state=State` for current weather forecast
-- Supports specifying city, state, timezone, or direct geographic coordinates (latitude and longitude)
+- Supports specifying location by city/state or directly via latitude and longitude
+- Timezone-aware scheduling and responses
-- Pushes notifications via a configurable notifier gateway with authentication support
+- Pushes notifications to a configurable notifier gateway with optional authentication
-- Containerized with Docker for easy deployment
+- Containerized with Docker for straightforward deployment

 ## Tech Stack

 - Python 3.12
-- FastAPI for the web framework
+- FastAPI for web framework
 - Uvicorn as ASGI server
 - Requests for HTTP calls
 - croniter for cron schedule parsing